MAAbbasi-Vineh/Plastid-5UTRs/README.md

 Key sections of the notebook include annotations such as:

-The code to run the CNN-LSTM-Attention-Residual hybrid model
+a) The code to run the CNN-LSTM-Attention-Residual hybrid model

-The code to have the Confusion matrix
+b) The code to have the Confusion matrix

-The code to have the ROC and PR curves
+c) The code to have the ROC and PR curves

-The code to have the analysis of attention heatmaps
+d)The code to have the analysis of attention heatmaps

-The code to have the Perturbation test analysis
+e) The code to have the Perturbation test analysis

-The code to have the Group saliency map analysis
+f) The code to have the Group saliency map analysis

 These modular and well-commented sections allow users to quickly locate and adapt relevant parts of the code for their own applications.